 Sounds of the night

-At this time of year, many animals will be tucked away keeping warm or hibernating.
+In springtime, many animals will be tucked away keeping warm or hibernating.
 But you might still hear the snuffling of a badger or catch a glimpse of a fox.

-Right now, these mammals are thinking about raising cubs.
+As winter draws to a close, these mammals are thinking about raising cubs.
 Badger cubs are born in February but won’t come out of their setts for a few months yet.
 Fox cubs are born in March.
 Vixens are now preparing to give birth, so they’ll be looking for suitable dens to settle down in.

 Frogs and toads are also planning to start the next generation and are active at night.
 Keep an eye out for them marching through the grass as they instinctively seek out ponds they remember from last year.
 Mind where you put your wellies!
 By the end of February, many will be laying their spawn, frogs in clumps and toads in strings.
 Tadpoles will hatch roughly two to four weeks later.